polybeertoken/polybeertoken.github.io/README.md

 * N - number of matching lowest significant bits between the wallet address and the block-hash
 * RB - registered balance, number of BEER coins in the wallet

 The maximum wallet discount possible is 30.
-Please note the wallet discount is capped at 10 on wallets with no or very little balance, to limit ability of miners to generate huge number of wallets for the sole purpose of matching the the challenges.
+Please note the wallet discount is capped at 10 on wallets with no or very little balance, to limit ability of miners to generate huge number of wallets for the sole purpose of matching the challenges.

 ## Balance Discount